Cmorgan21/notenet/README.md

 ## Project Objective

-**Notenet** is a online application that allows users to create, update and delete notes.
-This is to keep everything within your day to day life noted.
-This means everything you need to keep on top of in your day to day is at the click of a finger
+**Notenet** is an online application that allows users to create, update, and delete notes.
+This is to keep everything within your day-to-day life noted.
+This means everything you need to keep on top of in your day-to-day is at the click of a finger.

 Live Website: [Notenet](https://notenet-7107311aceb5.herokuapp.com)